Teradata/developer-resources/docs/install-ai-unlimited/production/AWS/aws-permissions-policies.md

 - [session-manager.json](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/aws/policies/session-manager.json): This JSON sample includes the permissions needed to interact with the AWS Session Manager.
 If you use AWS Session Manager to connect to the instance, you must attach this policy to the IAM role.

-- [ai-unlimited-engine.json](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/aws/policies/ai-unlimited-engine.json): If you pass the AI Unlimited IAM role to a new engine instead of allowing AI Unlimited to create the cluster-specific role, you can use the this JSON sample as a starting point to create your policy.
+- [ai-unlimited-engine.json](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/aws/policies/ai-unlimited-engine.json): If you pass the AI Unlimited IAM role to a new engine instead of allowing AI Unlimited to create the cluster-specific role, you can use this JSON sample as a starting point to create your policy.

 When AI Unlimited creates policies for the engine, they are restricted as follows: